 Although you can’t do anything about the past, you can do something about the future.
 Monitor your children and see if there is a pattern.
 If you can identify a pattern, break the cycle, and put something positive in its place.

-Sibling bullying is a lot easier to deal with than other forms of bullying.
+A positive thought is that sibling bullying is a lot easier to deal with than other forms of bullying.
 A lot of parents take comfort in the fact that they can discipline their child when something is wrong, rather than wait for the parent of the other child to take action.
-Sibling bullying is a common form of bullying, but that does not make it right.
-Children need to keep their hands and other objects to themselves.
-For some children, this is a lot easier said than done.

-If you find yourself in this situation, it will be in your best interest to stop everything, and find out what the issue is between your children.
-One of the last things you want to happen is to overlook the signs of sibling bullying, and have this situation escalate into something more, and turn into adult sibling bullying when your children are older.
+If you find yourself in this situation, it will be in your best interest to stop everything and find out what the issue is between your children.
+Dealing with the issue early on can help to prevent any escalation, and even save the sibling dynamic from turning into adult sibling bullying when your children are older.

-A recent study, published in September 2014, spanning about 7,000 people in the United Kingdom, revealed that those bullied by brothers or sisters were more likely to suffer from depression, anxiety and self harm than those who weren’t bullied.
+A recent study, published in September 2014, which surveyed about 7,000 people in the United Kingdom, revealed that those bullied by brothers or sisters were more likely to suffer from depression, anxiety and self-harm than those who weren’t bullied.

-For this study, the researchers followed 6,928 children from the UK.
-The children were asked if they were bullied by their siblings at age 12 years and then evaluated for tendencies for depression, anxiety and self harm at age 18.
+For this study the researchers followed the children.
+They were asked if they were bullied by their siblings at age 12 and then were evaluated for tendencies for depression, anxiety and self-harm at age 18.

-About 53 percent said they were never bullied by their siblings.
-About 17 percent said their siblings had bullied them only once or twice.
-About 9 percent said it happened a few times a month, and another 10 percent said it occurred about once a week.
-About 11 percent said it happened several times a week.
+About 53 per cent said their siblings had never bullied them.
+About 17 per cent said their siblings had bullied them only once or twice.
+About 9 per cent said it happened a few times a month, and another 10 per cent said it occurred about once a week.
+About 11 per cent said it happened several times a week.

-“Victims of sibling bullying are twice as likely to develop depression by early adulthood and to report self-harming within the previous year when compared with children not bullied by siblings,” Researchers concluded.
+“Victims of sibling bullying are twice as likely to develop depression by early adulthood and to report self-harming within the previous year when compared with children not bullied by siblings.”

-The researchers estimate that 13 percent of depression and about 19 percent of self-harm may be due to sibling bullying.
+The researchers estimated that 13 per cent of depression and about 19 per cent of self-harm might be due to sibling bullying.

-Dieter Wolke from the University of Warwick said in another study published in the same issue of the journal that children who are bullied are more likely to have nightmares and night terrors.
+Dieter Wolke from the University of Warwick said, in another study published in the same journal, that children who are bullied are more likely to have nightmares and night terrors.